thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 You have to provide your OpenAI API key.

+# prompting strategies {-}

+This content provides a comprehensive guide on how to effectively use AI, particularly language models like ChatGPT, through structured prompting.
+Key aspects include:

+Role and Goal-Based Constraints: These constraints narrow the AI's response range, making it more appropriate and effective.
+Leveraging the AI's pre-trained knowledge, they guide conversation within a specific persona.

+Step-by-Step Instructions: Clarity and organization in instructions are crucial.
+It's recommended to use simple, direct language and to break down complex problems into steps.
+This approach, including the "Chain of Thought" method, helps the AI follow and effectively respond to the user's request.

+Expertise and Pedagogy: The user's knowledge and perspective play a vital role in guiding the AI.
+The user should have a clear vision of how the AI should respond and interact, especially in educational or pedagogical settings.

+Constraints: Setting rules or conditions within prompts helps guide the AI's behavior and makes its responses more predictable.
+This includes defining roles (like a tutor), limiting response lengths, and controlling the flow of conversation.

+Personalization: Using prompts that solicit information and ask questions can help the AI adapt to different scenarios and provide more personalized responses.

+Examples and Few-Shot Learning: Providing the AI with a few examples helps it understand and adapt to new tasks better than with zero-shot learning.

+Asking for Specific Output: Experimenting with different types of outputs, such as images, charts, or documents, can leverage the AI's capabilities.

+Appeals to Emotion: Recent research suggests that adding emotional phrases to requests can improve the quality of AI responses.
+Different phrases may be effective in different contexts.

+Testing and Feedback: It's important to test prompts with various inputs and perspectives to ensure they are effective and helpful.
+Continuous tweaking based on feedback can improve the prompts further.

+Sharing and Collaboration: Sharing structured prompts allows others to learn and apply them in different contexts, fostering a collaborative environment for AI use.

+## structured prompting

+## few shot learning

+## prompt engineering

+## chain of thought

+## gpt chains

+## fine tuning

 # analyzeLiterature {-}

 If you have access to the bustalab server, you can run the command `analyzeLiterature()` in an R chunk and connect to a shiny app that stores the Busta Lab's literature database.
 Here are some example questions that you can ask of our literature database: